themesberg/flowbite/content/components/tabs.md

 Apply the `role="tabpanel"` data attribute to every tab content element and set the `id` attribute which will be equal to the `data-tabs-target={tabContentSelector}` from the tabs toggles.

-Use the `aria-selected:{class}` selector to style the currently active tab button element.

 You can use multiple tab components on a single page but make sure that the id's are different.

 {{< example id="tabs-interactive-example" github="components/tabs.md" show_dark=true >}}